Gravitate-Health/Gateway/README.md

 gateway   NodePort   10.108.141.168   <none>        8080:32036/TCP   28s
 ```

-In the case of this service the service type is NodePort, which will make th service available directly in the machine running the cluster at ```http://<machine-ip>:<nodePort>```.
+In the case of this service the service type is NodePort, which will make the service available directly in the machine running the cluster at ```http://<machine-ip>:<nodePort>```.
 This should only be used for testing, for production environments the type should be changed to ClusterIP, which will only expose the service internally to the cluster.
 Moreover, if the Kubernetes cluster has a DNS manager other services can access services in other namespaces using the following URL: ```http://<service-name>.<namespace>.svc.cluster.local```.
 To learn more about the types of services and its uses in Kubernetes, here is the [official documentation](https://kubernetes.io/docs/concepts/services-networking/).

 #### Expose the gateway to the outside of the cluster